An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: Material and methods

 \subsection{Dataset}

-In order to apply the procedure proposed in this work, we use a dataset composed of 1838 images, all obtained from the cerebral cortices of mice.
-All images were collected in 3D using confocal microscopy and have a resolution of $1376 \times 1104 \times 51$ voxels, each voxel representing $0.908\mu m \times 0.908\mu m \times 1\mu m$.
-The procedure used for obtaining the images is described in \citet{Ouellette2020}.
+To apply the methodology proposed in this work, we use a dataset composed of 1838 3D volumes, all obtained from the cerebral cortices of mice.
+All volumes were collected in 3D using confocal microscopy and have a resolution of $1376 \times 1104 \times 51$ voxels, each voxel representing $0.908\mu m \times 0.908\mu m \times 1\mu m$.
+The procedure used for obtaining the volumes is described in \citet{Ouellette2020}.

-To obtain the ground truth labels, a semi-supervised approach was used.
-This same strategy was previously used in other works \cite{Ouellette2020,Lacoste2014}.
+To obtain the ground truth labels, we used a semi-supervised segmentation approach.
+This same strategy was previously used in other works \cite{Ouellette2020, Lacoste2014}.
 First, a Gaussian filter with unit standard deviation is applied to each 3D volume.
-Then, vessel regions are identified by an adaptive thresholding algorithm with a window size of $100 \mu m \times 100\mu m$ applied to each image along the depth of the volume (z direction).
+Then, vessel regions are identified by an adaptive thresholding algorithm with a window size of $100 \mu m \times 100\mu m$ applied to each image along the depth of the volume (z-direction).
 Next, connected components smaller than $500 \mu m^3$ are removed.
 Since we are interested in evaluating the performance of 2D CNNs, the maximum intensity projections (MIP) of the volumes (along with their respective segmentations) were used as input to the networks -- i.e., 2D images with a resolution of $1376 \times 1104$ pixels.
 Please refer to \citet{Ouellette2020} for a more detailed description of the methodology.
 An example of labeled cortical vasculature is depicted in Figure~\ref{fig:dataset_example}.

-To identify images containing mostly tortuous or mostly non-tortuous blood vessels, the average tortuosity value is calculated for each image in the dataset.
+In order to identify images having mostly tortuous or non-tortuous blood vessels, the average tortuosity value is calculated for each image in the dataset.
 The 100 images resulting in the highest average tortuosity were labeled as tortuous samples.
-In a similar fashion, the 100 images with the lowest average tortuosity were labeled as non-tortuous samples.
-For performance reasons, each image was divided into 16 windows resulting in 1600 images for each class with a resolution of $344 \times 276$ pixels.
-We took care to not include windows from the same image in both the training and validation or test sets.
+Similarly, the 100 images with the lowest average tortuosity were labeled as non-tortuous samples.
+For performance reasons, each image was divided into 16 windows resulting in 1600 samples for each class with a resolution of $344 \times 276$ pixels.
+We were careful not to include windows from the same image in both training and validation or test sets.
 All analyses presented in Section~\ref{sec:results} were done using these 3200 samples.